siobhanlgorman/knits-and-pieces/TESTING.md

 ![](documentation/screenshots/email-confirm.png)

-*  As a registered shopper I want to be able to easily login and logout[#10](https://github.com/siobhanlgorman/knits-and-pieces/issues/10) so that I can access my personal account information
+*  As a registered shopper I want to be able to easily login and logout so that I can access my personal account information [#10](https://github.com/siobhanlgorman/knits-and-pieces/issues/10)

 **Acceptance Criteria**
 - When user clicks on login/logout they can access My Account page